 You can also set a “trap” for tracks right in your own yard!

 Did you know you can collect animal tracks?

 - Take pictures– with your camera to record the track

 - Set up tracking boxes– You can leave out medium for animals to step in and collect tracks in your own backyard.

 It’s a good idea to scout an area first to see if it’s a good spot for making tracks.
-If you don’t have any or you come up empty, then be ready with some friendly dog or cat prints made by you.
+If you don’t have any or you come up empty, then be ready with some friendly dog or cat prints made by you and a pet.